Demonicious/lapg/README.md

 3.)
 A REST API for Dynamically Generating Invoices and Ability to check if an invoice has been paid or not.<br/>
 4.)
 Changing of Username, Email, Password, Address.<br/>
 5.)
 Generating New API Keys<br/>
 6.)
-Sending and Receiving Payments Through the 2 Methods as seen in the Image above (along with the API Invoices Of Course)<br/>
+Sending and Receiving Payments Through the 2 Methods as seen in the Image above (along with the API Invoices)<br/>
 7.)
 Write an API Documentation (Will barely be 2 Pages, at max)<br/><br/>

 Well, Theres a lot to do.
 And this is just a Fun little Project I do in my free time.
 But I wanna finish this, Soon hopefully.